DevuSoman/Devu-Soman/README.md

 ## Objective

-My journey started with my Bachelors in Cyber Forensics which led me to develop a passion for cybersecurity and I am now eager to progress in this field, obtaining a job role in a reputable organization.
+My journey into cybersecurity began with a Bachelor's degree in Cyber Forensics, where I discovered my passion for the field.
+This passion further developed during my Master's in Cybersecurity, where I honed my skills and deepened my knowledge.
+I am now enthusiastic about advancing my career by securing a role in a reputable organization where I can continue to grow and contribute.